Daksh-Karki/Domio.nz/README.md

-# DOMIIO.NZ - Property Rental Platform
+# DOMIO.NZ - Property Rental Platform

 A modern property rental platform built with React and Vite.